-Shortly after returning to work, I found I was pregnant with my first child.
-Some think it may be related to the foot injury, but I’ll let you decide that for yourself 😉.
+Shortly after this I also found out I was pregnant with my first child.
+(Some think it may be related to the foot injury, but I’ll let you decide that for yourself 😉).

 While my pregnancy was “normal”, our little bundle of joy decided to grace us with his presence 2 months early.
-The emotion surrounding my son’s birth, while having a happy ending is still very raw and I won’t dwell.
+This to say the least was an emotional and stressful period of our perhaps is a massive understatement.

 After several months of struggling through, I finally went to see my GP.
 He got the prescription pad out and popped me on anti-depressants.
 I will say within 2-3 days of taking them I was like “WOW” I haven’t felt like this in a long time!

-So, life churggled along “normally” for a while.
-I was learning how to be a mum (still am).
+So, life chugged along “normally” for a while.
+I was learning how to be a mum (and still am).
 Hubby and I decided that we didn’t need two incomes.
 Rock, paper, scissors decided who got to quit their jobs.
 I won.
 I think!

-All was good until I approached my GP in relation to coming off the meds.
-He assured me that all was Ok and just stay on them.
+All was good until I approached my GP about coming off the meds.
+He assured me that all was OK and just stay on them.
 “You’re doing better”, he said.
-I decided to come off them by myself.
-The side effects were “interesting” and dangerous (massive dizzy spells when driving is not a good thing).
+So, I decided to come off them by myself – please don’t do this!
+The side effects were “interesting” and dangerous (massive dizzy spells when driving are not a good thing).
 I pressed the issue with my GP (again) and was given a reduced dose – just to see how I go.

 In 2009 I was pregnant with my second child.
 I was assured by my GP that the dose I was on was safe and I didn’t need to come off the meds.
-I accepted this opinion at the time but it didn't feel right.
-After chatting with another mum at the gym, she suggested that I do my own research.
-Google here I come.
+I accepted this opinion, even though my gut was telling me the very opposite and it was after a conversation with another mum I was inspired to look into it myself.

 While on my quest for answers about the safety of my medication during pregnancy, I came across a whole wealth of research relating to non-pharmaceutical ways to treat depression.
-Even though I was told being on a low dose of the meds was low risk to my unborn child, I felt it was a risk I didn’t want to take.
-And, if I was still depressed (after coming off the meds) I would treat it naturally.
-As it turned out, by going to the gym and cleaning up my diet (a side effect of gym-going) I no longer felt that there was an issue.
-I do still battle from time to time as most of us do.
+While the literature and studies I was reading indicated that the low dose of medication I was taking was “most likely: safe for my unborn child, I felt it was a risk I didn’t want to take.
+The good news was that with all the research I had done I had also encountered natural ways to help treat depression.
+As it turned out, by going to the gym and cleaning up my diet (a side effect of gym-going) all of which I had been doing.

-Little did I know that my journey to heal depression had sparked a massive fire inside of me.
-I had reconnected with my love for all things natural.
-I started making my own soaps, body scrubs and creams.
-That Christmas I was given a book on herbs and their uses for culinary purposes as well medicinal uses.
+Little did I know that my journey to healing my post-depression had sparked a massive fire inside of me.
+I had reconnected with my love for all things natural which led me to start making my soaps, body scrubs and creams and it was that Christmas I was given a book on herbs and their uses for culinary purposes as well as medicinal uses.

 And that was that!
 I knew I wanted to be a naturopath!

 Fast forward several years.
-Through many hours of study, blood, sweat and tantrums, I am proud to say I now hold formal qualifications in Naturopathy and Nutritional and Western Herbal Medicine.
-And it was during my time studying that I met Vanessa Wilson.
-As a practising Naturopath Vanessa mentored me and encouraged me to practice my skills and knowledge in her clinic.
+Through many hours of study, blood, sweat tears and tantrums, I am proud to say I now hold formal qualifications in Naturopathy and Nutritional and Western Herbal Medicine.

 Life is sweet.
 Really sweet!!